pandastrike/orca/README.md

 ---
 ## Components
 ### Target Application
 In the introductory examples, the target app is part of the Orca cluster.
-This in not a requirement.
+This is not a requirement.
 Orca only needs an IP address to target.
 Placing the target in the cluster was just very convenient when writing the simplest examples.

 ### Drones
 Drones load tests and launch them against a target IP address.
 There can be one Drone or many, it just depends on your needs.
 Multiple Drones are activated in Orca by submitting multiple template `service` files(see *Service Files* below).
 Each Drone is encapsulated in a Docker container as a microservice.
 Their source is specified in `src/drone.coffee`.
 You can see that they rely on ES6-based generators, requiring Node 0.11+, the latest master of CoffeeScript 1.8, and the `--harmony` flag.